HAS-Tools-Fall2020/homework-alexamarco/Submissions/Marcovecchio_HW2.md

 Assignment 2

 This week's forecast was made by referencing the python script (week2_firstpython.py) provided by Dr. Condon.
 First, I made a list on paper of the date ranges for each week of the semester.
 Then, I manually adjusted the range displayed in the line plot 16 times in order to display each week of the semester individually.
 I recognize that this is highly inefficient, but I am rusty with python and I did not want to break the code.
 I then estimated the average streamflow based on each week's line plot.

+## Grade
+3/3 - Nice job!
+No worries we will get more efficient as time goes on.